Explainer: How impeachment works and why Trump is unlikely to be removed

 House Speaker Nancy Pelosi has delayed sending over the impeachment articles to the Senate in a bid to pressure McConnell.
 The two sides appear to have made little progress toward an agreement.

-Republicans could seek to amend those rules, but such a moveis politically risky and considered unlikely, legal expertssaid.
+Republicans could seek to amend those rules, but such a move is politically risky and considered unlikely, legal experts said.

 The House comprises 431 members at present.
 Only three of the chamber’s 233 Democrats voted against one or both articles of impeachment; one voted “present” and another did not vote.
 Among Republicans, 195 voted against both articles and two did not vote.
 Independent Justin Amash, a former Republican, voted for both articles.

-In 1998, when Republicans had a House majority, the chamberalso voted largely along party lines to impeach Clinton, a Democrat.
+In 1998, when Republicans had a House majority, the chamber also voted largely along party lines to impeach Clinton, a Democrat.

-The Senate now has 53 Republicans, 45 Democrats and twoindependents who usually vote with the Democrats.
+The Senate now has 53 Republicans, 45 Democrats and two independents who usually vote with the Democrats.
 Conviction and removal of a president would require a two-thirds majority.

 That is highly unlikely in this case.
 No Senate Republicans have indicated they may vote to convict the leader of their party.
 Should all 100 senators vote, at least 20 Republicans and all the Democrats and independents would have to vote against him.